 Computer-integrated manufacturing arose years ago, putting technology into the foreground.
 Attempts to establish unmanned, fully automated factories, however, have not yet been fully realized.

-By contrast, the concept of Industry 4.0 is a way to respond to the needs for successful application of technology with human-centred automation.
+By contrast, the concept of Industry 4.0 is a way to respond to the need for successful application of technology with human-centered automation.
 The aim is to put the human into a position where he or she can quickly make the right decisions on production and handle orders more efficiently through intelligently processed data.

-The human-centred design approach expressly considers the identification of user context, the specification of user requirements and the creation of design solutions, which are then evaluated through Lean methodologies.
+The human-centered design approach expressly considers the identification of user context, the specification of user requirements and the creation of design solutions, which are then evaluated through Lean methodologies.

 Design Thinking for Industry 4.0

-Bottom-Up digital transformation starts from solving the needs at the product and business unit level in the company, rather than taking top-down approach.
+Bottom-up digital transformation starts from solving needs at the product and business unit levels in the company, rather than taking a top-down approach.
 Starting small and building quickly permits learning from customer feedback with minimal risk.